Carreau/ipython-wiki/A-gallery-of-interesting-IPython-Notebooks.md

 * [Conway's Game of Life](http://nbviewer.ipython.org/3778422).
 Interesting use of convolution operation to calculate the next state of game board, instead of obvious find neighbors and filter the board for next state.

 * ["People plots"](http://nbviewer.ipython.org/4544012), whimsical stick figures generated with matplotlib.

+* [Reveal converter mini-tutorial](http://nbviewer.ipython.org/url/www.damian.oquanta.info/posts/reveal-converter-mini-tutorial.ipynb), also available in [blog post form](http://www.damian.oquanta.info/posts/reveal-converter-mini-tutorial.html).
+Do you want to make static html/css slideshow straight from the IPython notebook?
+OK, now you can do it with the *reveal* converter (nbconvert).
+[Demo](http://www.slideviper.oquanta.info/tutorial/slideshow_tutorial_slides.html) by Damián Avila.